 Yes, the CISO at ovos is Milan Orszagh (mo@ovos.at)

-If you have any questions about the personal data concerning you or about exercising your rights, please contact datenschutz@ovos.at.
+If you have any questions about your personal data or want to exercise your rights, please contact datenschutz@ovos.at.

-When the optional AI module of ovos play is used, data is processed by additional sub-processors.
+When you optionally use the AI module of ovos play, data is processed by additional subcontractors.
 In this section you’ll find all the necessary information about this.

 For the AI module in ovos play, LLMs (Large Language Models) from Anthropic (Claude) are used for content creation, app search, and chat.
-Anthropic's (Claude) models are hosted via AWS Cloud Services in the EU region.
+The models from Anthropic (Claude) are hosted via AWS Cloud Services in the EU.
 Third parties for processing the AI workflows are hosted by ovos itself in the same environment as the learning platform.

 For image generation, OpenAI is used via the available API interface; for text-to-speech generation, OpenAI or ElevenLabs can be used via the available API interface.